openthread/ot-docs/site/en/reference/cli/contribute.md

 Sometimes, Doxygen might mistake a normal word as a link to a CLI class, for example, the word `Joiner`.
-To prevent Doxygen from linking to keywords or class names used in a sentence, use the `%` percent operator in front of the word, for example:
+To prevent Doxygen from linking to keywords or class names used in a sentence, use the `%` operator in front of the word, for example:

 ```none